epsy/sigtools/docs/index.rst

         'sphinx.ext.autodoc', ...
         'sigtools.sphinxext']

-If you want to use the automatic signature gathering without using the docstring, you can use this directive instead of :rst:dir:`autofunction`:
+If you want to use the automatic signature gathering while ignoring the docstring in order to supply your own explanations, you can use this directive instead of :rst:dir:`autofunction`:

 .. rst:directive:: .. autosignature:: object

-    Documents a Python object without using the source docstring.
+    Documents a Python object while ignoring the source docstring.
     `sigtools.specifiers.signature` is used to retrieve the object's call signature